Qullis/react-pop-modals/README.md

 Also please report any bugs/issues at https://github.com/Qullis/react-pop-modals

-More examples will be added soon.
+More usage examples will be added soon.

 ### Modal types:
   -Form, uses react-hook-form and features optional form validation with Yup (https://www.npmjs.com/package/yup).